 Imagine you were putting together a 1000 piece puzzle and had no clue what-so-ever what the picture is of.
 So you just keep trying different things to see if they fit, and hope you might figure out what you’re building as you go.
 This might be fun for some people, but for most, they’d get frustrated and give up.

 Now imagine doing that same puzzle where you know what you’re putting together.
 You’ve seen the photo, and know it’s of two orange cats sitting on a brown sofa, with a pink toy mouse between them.
 Not only that, but you have some guidelines on how the pieces fit.
 That would probably be a heck of a lot nicer to work on, right?

 Building a website isn’t exactly a puzzle (although it might seem like one at times!), but it really helps to be able to picture what you want to create while you’re working on it.

-You want to create a clear image for people visiting your website of who you are, what you have to offer, and why they should use your services.
+You want to create a clear image for people visiting your website of who you are, what you have to offer, and why they should book an appointment with you.
 That’s the end result you want, right?
 People finding you and booking an appointment.
 And hopefully telling their friends how awesome you are (but I’ll leave that part to your very capable hands!).

 So how do you start with the ‘picture’?
 How do you put the story of your business first and then start building the ‘puzzle’ around it?